Tart, tangy and a bit of spicy, this easy and best chaat masala recipe can add more flavor to chaats and used in so many more ways.

 About

 Chaat masala powder is a popular Indian spice blend that tastes tangy and tart with a small hint of spice.
 It’s primarily used for making chaats such as samosa chaat, which are a popular street food especially in Northern India.
-There are many kinds of chaats which use it along with chutneys and a blend of other ingredients such as puffed rice, garbanzo beans, potatoes etc. (dependent on the type of chaat).

 I love to use this spice blend for many other purposes which I’ve outlined below.